chrismatthews939/DataEng-Learning-Journal/3. Programming and Scripting Essentials/Topic-1-Linux-for-data-engineers.md

 Lists detailed information about files and directories, then filters the output to show only those containing "txt".

 ## Advanced text processing and log management
+### Advanced grep usage
+Global regular expression print (Grep) is a versatile tool that allows you to search for patterns, extract relevant information, and manipulate text effortlessly.
+Whether you are dealing with voluminous log files, intricate configuration data, or streaming information, Grep becomes your trusted companion.

+By mastering advanced Grep usage, you will acquire the ability to:
+Fine-tune your search: The minute when the task should run Utilise options like -E, -v, and -c to tailor your searches Filter out superfluous log entries, zero in on specific patterns, and count occurrences

+**Examples**
+Filtering errors:
+Hunt down error messages in log files: grep "error" application.log

+Counting occurrences:
+Tally how many times a specific pattern appears: grep -c "warning" access.log

+### Log management and monitoring
+Log management plays a pivotal role in maintaining system health, diagnosing issues, and ensuring compliance.
+As professionals responsible for data infrastructure, we face the challenge of efficiently managing logs, detecting anomalies, and responding promptly to potential threats.
+Whether you are overseeing logs for a small application or a complex network, mastering these skills ensures smoother operations.

+**Examples**
+Real-time monitoring:
+Keep a vigilant eye on incoming logs: tail -f application.log

+Automated rotation:
+Rotate logs to prevent overload: logrotate -v /etc/logrotate.conf

+**For more details see Linux command cheat sheet in this repo**

 ## Lecture notes